All Episodes

 But World War III was averted through diplomacy.

-Uh first of all, I doubt that the Russians would ever have attacked Ukraine had Trump been president.
+First of all, I doubt that the Russians would ever have attacked Ukraine had Trump been president.

-As president, Trump armed the Ukrainians to the teeth so they could defend themselves, whereas Barack Obama sent them bandages uh and blankets.
+As president, Trump armed the Ukrainians to the teeth so they could defend themselves, whereas Barack Obama sent them bandages and blankets.

 Nobody was tougher on the Russians, either in terms of economic sanctions or in terms of Ukraine than Donald Trump.

-I'm sure that the intelligence community was making the president abundantly aware of what was going on, what potential best case scenario, worst-case scenario outcomes would be.
+I'm sure that the intelligence community was making the president abundantly aware of what was going on, what potential best case scenario, worst case scenario outcomes would be.

 Because I just don't buy that it's a climate issue.